AaravAgarwal05/Sentinel-Agent/README.md

 ## Configuration

 Settings are organized into seven nested Pydantic models and loaded from environment variables prefixed with `SENTINEL_`.
-There is no file-based loader in this milestone.
+There is no file-based loader.

 ### Access